The Basics of the Fair Housing Act for Landlords and Others

 The Fair Housing Act is a law created to help limit discriminatory practices related to landlords, tenants, and housing.
 The act was created on the principle that every American should have an equal opportunity to seek a place to live, without being afraid of discrimination due to factors outside their control.

-Fair Housing Law Creation
+The Fair Housing Act's Creation

 Attempts at fair housing in America have been around since the mid-1800s, but it was not until the Civil Rights movement of the 1960s that any real change took place.
 The Rumford Fair Housing Act of 1963 and the Civil Rights Act of 1964 were two of the first attempts to address discrimination.
 The real groundbreaking legislation, however, was the Fair Housing Act of 1968 which was established one week after the assassination of Martin Luther King Jr.